Computer History - 2015

-China ends its gaming console ban after 15 years on July 25, 2015.
+China ended its gaming console ban after 15 years on July 25, 2015.

 New computer products and services introduced in 2015

-Android version 6.0 (Marshmallow) released October 5, 2015
+Android version 6.0 (Marshmallow) was released on October 5, 2015.

-YouTube Red is released on October 31, 2015.
+YouTube Red was released on October 31, 2015.

-After seven years of development PHP 7.0.0 is released on December 3, 2015.
+After seven years of development PHP 7.0.0 was released on December 3, 2015.

-Kubernetes is released by Google.
+Kubernetes was released by Google in 2015.

 Computer company events in 2015

-RadioShack files for bankruptcy February 6, 2015.
+RadioShack filed for bankruptcy on February 6, 2015.

-Google shuts down Google Helpouts on April 20, 2015.
+Google shut down Google Helpouts on April 20, 2015.

-On May 2, 2015 Leo Laporte brought back "The New Screen Savers" on his TWiT network.
+On May 2, 2015, Leo Laporte brought back "The New Screen Savers" on his TWiT network.
 The show intends to bring back many of the favorite things from "The Screen Savers," a show that first aired on ZDTV and TechTV.

-In May 2015 Broadcom was purchased by Avago Technologies Ltd. for $37 billion.
+In May 2015, Broadcom was purchased by Avago Technologies Ltd. for $37 billion.
 After the purchase, the company was renamed to Broadcom Limited.

-Google discontinues Google Moderator June 30, 2015.
+Google discontinued Google Moderator on June 30, 2015.

-AT&T completes its acquisition of DirecTV for $49 billion on July 24, 2015.
+AT&T completed its acquisition of DirecTV for $49 billion on July 24, 2015.

-On August 19, 2015 Microsoft Tag service is discontinued.
+On August 19, 2015, Microsoft Tag service was discontinued.

-Jack Dorsey returns back to Twitter as CEO.
+Jack Dorsey returns to Twitter as CEO.

-On December 07, 2015 NXP announced it had completed the merger of Freescale.
+On December 07, 2015, NXP announced it had completed the merger of Freescale.

 Computer pioneer deaths in 2015

-Steve Bristow passes away February 22, 2015 (Age: 65)
+Steve Bristow passed away on February 22, 2015 (Age: 65).

-John Nash passes away May 23, 2015 (Age: 86)
+John Nash passed away on May 23, 2015 (Age: 86).

-Hermann Zapf passes away June 4, 2015 (Age: 96)
+Hermann Zapf passed away on June 4, 2015 (Age: 96).

-Gene Amdahl passes away November 10, 2015 (Age: 92)
+Gene Amdahl passed away on November 10, 2015 (Age: 92).